chiwork-aidisclosure/chiwork-aidisclosure.github.io/content/_index.md

 - **Submission deadline**: April 24, 2025, 11:59 PM ([AoE](https://time.is/Anywhere_on_Earth))
 - **Notification of decisions**: May 5, 2025, 11:59 PM ([AoE](https://time.is/Anywhere_on_Earth))
 - **Camera ready (optional)**: May 14, 2025, 11:59 PM ([AoE](https://time.is/Anywhere_on_Earth))
-    - You can make your final edits before this deadline.
+    - You can make your final edits to the accepted papers before this deadline.
 No submission is needed if you don't make any changes.
 - **Workshop**: June 23, 2025, 9:00 AM - 1:00 PM ([CEST](https://time.is/Amsterdam))
     - Room: To be announced @ [the CHIWORK venue](https://chiwork.org/attend/venue/) (Amsterdam, The Netherlands)
     - Online Link: To be announced